CAFapi/docker-versions-maven-plugin/README.md

 ### Authentication
 The authentication information for the docker registeries is looked up in these two places, in order:
-1. From the Maven settings stored typically in ~/.m2/settings.xml
+1. From the [Maven settings](https://maven.apache.org/settings.html#servers) stored typically in ~/.m2/settings.xml
-2. From the Docker settings stored in ~/.docker/config.json
+2. From the [Docker settings](https://docs.docker.com/engine/reference/commandline/cli/#credential-store-options) stored in ~/.docker/config.json

-The following properties are evaluated:
+The following properties are read:
 - username: User to authenticate
 - password: Password to authenticate
 - email: Optional email address which is sent to the registry
-- auth: Optional authentication token, which can be set instead of username and password
+- auth: Optional base64 encoded 'username:password' string, which can be set instead of username and password

 ### Configuration
 Http connection timeout can be set in the plugin configuration.
 This configuration is optional and the values indicate time in seconds.